daedalusLAB/dfMaker/Readme.md

 ## Algebraic Definition of Matrix

-The \( M_{i,j} \) matrix is an organized representation of the keypoints data processed by OpenPose.
+The $M_{i,j}$ matrix is an organized representation of the keypoints data processed by OpenPose.
 This structured matrix format simplifies the handling and analysis of keypoints data by organizing it into rows and columns, where each row corresponds to a keypoint and each column represents one of the three attributes: x-coordinate, y-coordinate, and the confidence score.
 Here's the structured representation of the matrix:

 $$
 M_{i,j} =